testcontainers/testcontainers-dotnet/docs/api/create_docker_image.md

                 ├── Dockerfile
                 └── WeatherForecast.sln

-The build context is `/Users/testcontainers/WeatherForecast/`.
 Testcontainers offers convenient features to detect common directories in .NET projects.
 The build configuration below resolves the directory containing the solution file by traversing up the directory tree:

 ```csharp
 _ = new ImageFromDockerfileBuilder()